rzeldent/esp32cam-rtsp/README.md

 Clicking on the ```change configuration``` button will open the configuration.
 It is possible that a password dialog is shown before entering.
 If this happens, for the user enter 'admin' and for the password the value that has been configured as the Access Point password.

-## Connecting to the RTSP stream :video_camera:
+## Connecting to the RTSP stream

 RTSP stream is available at: [rtsp://esp32cam-rtsp.local:554/mjpeg/1](rtsp://esp32cam-rtsp.local:554/mjpeg/1).
 This link can be opened with for example [VLC](https://www.videolan.org/vlc/).

-## Connecting to the JPEG motion server :video_camera:
+## Connecting to the JPEG motion server

 The JPEG motion server server is available using a normal web browser at: [http://esp32cam-rtsp.local:/stream](http://esp32cam-rtsp.local/stream).

-## Connecting to the image server :camera:
+## Connecting to the image server

 The image server server is available using a normal web browser at: [http://esp32cam-rtsp.local:/snapshot](http://esp32cam-rtsp.local/snapshot).

 :bangbang: **Please be aware that there is no password present!**.
-Everybody with access to the device can see the streams or images!
+Everybody with network access to the device can see the streams or images!
 Beware of :trollface:!

 ## API